Skip to main content

 Next Steps: Auditing Your Chaos

-Identifying the “Heroic Effort” in your daily routine is the first step toward dismantling the Complexity Wall.
-To find these candidates for systematization, ask yourself these three questions:
+Spotting the heroic effort in your own routine is the first real step toward dismantling the wall.
+To find good candidates for systematizing, ask three questions.

-Once you have this list, you can stop guessing about your operational costs.
-Many founders are surprised to find that the “hidden cost” of these manual hurdles is often triple what they would spend on a dedicated software department.
+Once you’ve got that list, you can stop guessing at your operational costs.
+The hidden cost of these manual hurdles is often triple what you’d spend on a dedicated software department.

-You can get an estimate to see how professional systematization stacks up against the hours you’re currently losing.
-If you’re ready to stop being the glue and start building the machine, contact us to begin the “therapy session” for your operations.
+Get an estimate for a fixed-price project and see how professional systematization stacks up against the hours you’re bleeding.
+And if you’re ready to stop being the glue and start building the machine, contact us to start the “therapy session” for your operations.

-In Part 2, we will look at why traditional software projects fail to solve these problems and how treating software as a permanent department is the only way to keep the Complexity Wall from rebuilding itself as you grow.
+In Part 2, we’ll get into why traditional software projects fail, and why treating software as a permanent department is the only way to stop the Complexity Wall from quietly rebuilding itself.

 About Ryse Software